Nicolas Dalby: Ultimate Fighting Championship

 Dalby made his promotional debut against Elizeu Zaleski dos Santos on 30 May 2015 at UFC Fight Night 67.
 He won the fight via split decision.

 Dalby next faced Darren Till on 24 October 2015 at UFC Fight Night 76.
 The bout ended in a majority draw.
 Both fighters were awarded Fight of the Night honors.

 Dalby was expected to face Bartosz Fabinski on 10 April 2016 at UFC Fight Night 86.
-However, on March 2, Fabiński was removed from the card due to undisclosed reasons and replaced by Zak Cummings.
+However, on 2 March, Fabiński was removed from the card due to undisclosed reasons and replaced by Zak Cummings.
 Dalby lost the fight via unanimous decision.

 Dalby next faced Peter Sobotta on 3 September 2016 at UFC Fight Night 93.
 He lost the fight by unanimous decision and was subsequently released from the promotion.

 Return to the UFC

 Despite struggling with depression and alcoholism stemming from unsuccessful UFC stint, Dalby racked up 3–1 (1 NC) record in Cage Warriors including winning interim Welterweight Championship.
-Dalby was re-signed to the UFC in mid-2019 and faced Alex Oliveira on 28 September 2019 at UFC on ESPN+ 18.
+Dalby was re-signed to the UFC in mid-2019 and faced Alex Oliveira on 28 September 2019 at UFC Fight Night 160.
 He won the fight via unanimous decision.